The Relationship Between Bruxism and Sleep Apnoea: Understanding the Connection

 6. Damage to teeth or dental work from grinding

-Consult with an experienced dental professional if you suspect the presence of bruxism, sleep apnoea, or both to ensure proper evaluation and a tailored treatment plan that addresses your unique needs.
+Consult with an experienced dental professional if you suspect the presence of bruxism, for treatments like bruxism botox, sleep apnoea, or both to ensure proper evaluation and a tailored treatment plan that addresses your unique needs.

 Creating a Comprehensive Treatment Approach for Bruxism and Sleep Apnoea